 What To Watch

 The first thing to watch is the international silver price, since it sets the direction for Indian rates.
-A rebound or a further fall in global silver will show up in your local rate within a day.
+A rebound on safe-haven or industrial buying, or a further fall, will show up in your local rate.

 The second is the rupee.
-A sharp move in the rupee can swing Indian silver rates independently of global prices, so currency news matters for silver buyers too.
+A sharp move in the rupee can swing Indian silver rates independently of global prices, so currency news matters for silver buyers too, especially with the rupee at a record low.

 The third is industrial demand.
 Because silver is a key solar and electronics input, the pace of the green-energy build-out is a structural driver that can support prices even when investment demand is weak.

-Silver at about Rs 2.4 lakh per kilogram is well off its early-2026 highs, making it cheaper for buyers than a few months ago.
-Whether that is a bargain or a falling knife depends on the same forces, the dollar, the Fed, and industrial demand, that drove the correction.
+Silver near Rs 2.22 lakh per kilogram is off its early-2026 highs, making it cheaper for buyers than a few months ago.
+Whether that is a bargain or a pause depends on the same forces, the dollar, the Fed, and industrial demand, that drive the metal.
 Knowing the live rate, the weight, and the charges on top is the difference between a good deal and an expensive one.